 Sure, a naysayer could grumpily retort "Whats the big deal?
 It's soup, meat, noodles and some herbs" and while I agree in theory, the degree of differences are gargantuan.
-Personal taste aside (whether you like it sweeter, saltier, more peppery, full of herbs, clear, cloudy) there are still vicious variations in the quality of the products, the type of noodle they use, the chilli sauces.
+Personal taste aside (whether you like it sweeter, saltier, more peppery, full of herbs, clear, cloudy, splodged in hot sauce) there are still vicious variations in the quality of the products, the type of noodle they use, the chilli sauces and condiments.

-A lot of people would raise the point that the brisket bowl at Quynh has better quality meat, and I'd agree.
+A lot of people would raise the point that the brisket bowl at Quynh has better quality meat, Hung has more bountifull herb-platters, and I'd agree.
 However, when you dissect every bowl down to the sum of it's parts, Pho Phu Vuong just nudges into the lead based on how bloody spectacular that broth is.
-I hardly care about the meat-part of a bowl if i'm honest, the noodles and broth are my main guages.
+I hardly care about the meat-part of a bowl if i'm honest, the noodles and broth are my main anchors.
 When you also consider the price being a couple dollars for a hearty, huge bowl of liquid godliness, you can't really go wrong.

 As of now, it is the best bowl of Pho I have ever eaten.